josephrodini/UFOs/README.md

 ### Using the Table

 As mentioned, there is opportunity to refine a search for UFO sightings based on five criteria: date, city, state, country, and shape of UFO observed.
-See [how the filters appear unused]().
+See [how the filters appear unused](https://github.com/josephrodini/UFOs/blob/main/static/images/NoFilters.PNG).

 To change the filters, simply type in a date in the format suggested (MM/DD/YYYY), and/or keywords in the other boxes.
 Keep in mind the keywords are all case-sensitive, and the data has been entered in lowercase.

 The table will instantly filter down to match search criteria and will go completely empty if no matches are found.
-See [example filter set]().
+See [example filter set](https://github.com/josephrodini/UFOs/blob/main/static/images/Filtered.PNG).
+This images shows two results when the parameters "1/1/2010," "el cajon," "ca," "usa," and "triangle" are entered.

 ## Summary